Kira Reed

 Kira Reed, also known as Kira Reed Lorsch, is an American actress, television host, television writer, and television producer.

 Early life

-Reed was born in Santa Clara, California, and by age five was performing in school plays and local dance recitals.
-By age 10, she was doing commercials and local catalog modeling.
+Reed was born in Santa Clara, California, and by the age of five was performing in school plays and local dance recitals.
+By the age of 10, she was doing commercials and local catalog modeling.
 When her family moved to Louisville, Kentucky, she attended the Youth Performing Arts School and then went on to graduate from UCLA's School of Theatre, Film and Television.

 Career

 In addition to appearances as herself and/or on behalf of organizations she works with, the list of Reed's credits includes film producer, writer, film director, and stunt person.
 She has appeared in movies, including starring roles in Red Shoe Diaries and The Price Of Desire, and on network television, on shows such as ER, NYPD Blue and The War at Home.
 She was a reporter and producer on Playboy TV's series Sexcetera, produced the second season of the Naked Happy Girls series and was both a writer and supervising producer on Playboy's hit travel/reality show 69 Sexy Things 2 Do Before You Die.
 Reed has worked as the backstage host for the Daytime Emmy Awards and a reporter for the Hollywood Christmas Parade.
 She was featured on Bravo Interior Therapy with Jeff Lewis with her husband Robert Lorsch.

 She is president of The RHL Group, an event-production and entertainment company founded by Robert Lorsch, producing charity events, feature films and television programming.
 In December 2012, Reed's Score: How to Win the Girl of Your Dreams book was published.
 She has done SCORE book signing events in the US and in the UK in partnership with Hard Rock Cafe.